How a recession could impact your car insurance

 Recessions can mean higher car insurance rates

-Average auto insurance rates have been on the rise for the past several years, and 2024 is not looking like it will be the exception.
+Average auto insurance rates have been on the rise for the past several years, and 2024 is no exception.
 Inflation is partially to blame for the increase, according to Kenneth Chavis IV, a senior wealth advisor at Versant Capital Management: “Inflation has impacted the auto insurance industry similarly to many other industries.
 Over the last few years we’ve seen a sharp rise in the cost of premiums for auto insurance driven in part by inflation, specifically higher labor costs for repairs and higher replacement costs for vehicles as well as component parts when repairs are needed.”

 And he is not the only one who thinks so.
 “We’re paying more in just about everything we consume, and [insurance] is one more additional piece,” explains Tim Grant, senior director of underwriting at LexisNexis.
-While the cost of car insurance will vary based on your own rating metrics, it’s likely that many consumers will begin or continue to see increases in their premium.
+While the cost of car insurance will vary based on your own rating metrics, it’s likely that many consumers will continue to see increases in their premiums until more carriers reach rate stabilization.

-Inflation has let up a bit in recent months, but don’t expect car insurance rates to go down any time soon.
-Insurers feel the effects of inflation, but they can’t immediately increase rates.
+Inflation has let up significantly over the past several months, but don’t expect car insurance rates to go down any time soon.
+When insurers start feeling the effects of inflation, they can’t immediately increase rates.
 First, they must file for approval for rate hikes with each state’s Department of Insurance, and there’s no guarantee of approval.
 If a rate change is approved, it generally takes effect on one date for new policies and another date for renewals.
 This means that it could take a full year for each company’s book of business to be affected by a rate change.

 If your policy renewed for a year on Jan.
 1, for example, but a rate increase for renewals went into effect on Feb.
 1, you wouldn’t see your rate increase a month after your renewal.
 Instead, your policy would be rolled into the new rating system upon your renewal after the rate change, so Jan.
 1 of the next year (if you have a 12-month policy).
-This means that, even if inflation continues to trend downward, we’ll likely see rate increases throughout 2024.
+This means that even as inflation continues to trend downward, many drivers are likely to see higher-than-average rate increases continue into 2025.

 Recessions may leave you underinsured